Hydrogen Fuel Cell Technology

 In addition, the battery enables regenerative braking - the greatest benefit of hybrid systems.
 The plug-in capability also allows for the battery to be recharged from an external power source providing pure battery-electric range of 50 km.

-Click here to see the Hydrogen Fuel Cell Zero Emission Technology update presented in March 2021.
+Go to Hydrogen Fuel Cell Zero Emission Technology update presented in March 2021